JamesHands18/Project3/README.md

 ## James Hands

 The first thing I did was test the api, to see what kind of data we could get from the api.
 Then as a team we decided on the graphs we would be making.
-So then I made jupyter notebooks to make dure I collected the right data, while making sure it's in the right data types.
+So then I made jupyter notebooks to make sure I collected the right data, while making sure it's in the right data types.

 ![Jupyternotebook](static/images/jpnb.png "jpnb")